onflow/docs/versioned_docs/version-stable/tutorials/smart-contracts.md

 To get started with Cadence, we recommended covering the introductory tutorials available in the [Flow Playground](https://play.onflow.org/), a simple web IDE designed for learning Cadence.

-### Learn Through Examples

-After learning the basics, check out the [Kitty Items sample dapp](./kitty-items) to see Cadence contracts being used by a real web application.
-Inspired by CryptoKitties, Kitty Items demonstrates a simple NFT application that supports NFT minting, sales, and peer-to-peer trading.

 ### Configure Your Local Environment